Hazmat Training Classes for Shipping Hazardous Materials

 When should hazmat training be updated?

-Hazmat training must be updated every three years, or in the event that the Department of Transportation issues new or revised rules related to the duties of a hazmat employee.
+U.S. DOT requires hazmat training be updated every three years, or in the event that the Department of Transportation issues new or revised rules related to the duties of a hazmat employee.
 IATA requires training be updated every two years.

 Which courses are necessary?

 Different levels of training are required for certain duties, and employers are obligated to determine the level of training required for each individual employee.
 All employees are required to undergo a minimum course that provides a general understanding of hazmat safety and regulations, such as CHEMTREC’s General Awareness, Safety and Security course, which explains shipper and operator responsibilities, dangerous goods classifications and an overview of how to mark and label packages correctly and how to correctly document hazmat shipments.

 Individuals who handle or may be exposed to hazardous materials, such as warehouse staff, loading dock workers and drivers, require further levels of training to include knowledge of safe handling and emergency response.
 This includes function-specific training, safety training and security training, such as that provided in CHEMTREC’s 49 CFR training course.
 Carriers of these hazardous materials can benefit from our Ground Transportation for Carriers training course.
 It addresses the requirements specific to ground carriers found in Part 177 of the 49 CFR covering items like driver training, loading, unloading, segregation, and vehicles and shipments in transit.

 The U.S. DOT also has special provisions for shipment of lithium batteries.
 These regulations apply to anyone who performs or directs the functions of packaging, marking, labeling or loading packages containing lithium batteries for shipment by highway, rail, air or vessel.
 Because lithium battery regulations update relatively often, CHEMTREC’s Shipping Lithium Battery and Cells training course is a specially focused training course to cover proper handling of both excepted and fully regulated lithium batteries.